 If you do not have einkorn flour, it can be substituted for regular flour.

-Allow the steaks to cook for a few minutes before slicing in order to help keep all those yummy juice in.
+Allow the steaks to cool for a few minutes before slicing in order to help keep all those yummy juice in.